minseosolve/blog/pages/pages/portfolio/index.md

 - **Jest, and Enzyme** for testing
 - **Bootstrap** for UI

-[*Query Generator*](https://minseokim.github.io/query-generator) is a simple JSON Query generator based on a given schema - It was completed in 72 hours as part of a coding challenge, so it was built with functionality in mind with minimal focus on UI(Bootstrap was used).
+[*Query Generator*](https://minseokim.github.io/query-generator) is a simple JSON Query generator based on a given schema - It was completed in 72 hours as part of a coding challenge, so it was built with functionality in mind with **minimal focus on UI(Bootstrap was used)**.

+The query accepts a `table name`, `start/end time`(in UNIX Epoch Format), `select_fields`, and a `where_clause` that will be dynamically generated depending on its parameters(`AND/OR`, etc).

 ---